rinaxosman/ir_system/README.md

 ## 8. Conclusion
 In this assignment, we built an **Information Retrieval (IR) system** using the **vector space model**, with **TF-IDF weighting and cosine similarity** to rank documents from the SciFact dataset.
 Our **preprocessing pipeline** helped clean and organize the text by applying **tokenization, stopword removal, and stemming**, making indexing and retrieval more efficient.
 The **inverted index** allowed for fast lookups, and our **retrieval module** showed how different query methods (title only vs. full text) affected results.

-From our evaluation, we found that **full-text retrieval ranked more relevant documents higher**, improving recall but sometimes lowering precision.
-The **Mean Average Precision (MAP) scores** backed this up, showing the trade off between precision and recall.
-While our system performed well, there’s room for improvement, such as using **BM25 for better ranking, query expansion for better recall, and incorporating synonyms or domain-specific terms**.
+From our evaluation, we found that full-text retrieval ranked more relevant documents higher, improving recall but sometimes lowering precision.
+The Mean Average Precision (MAP) scores confirmed this, showing a balance between precision and recall.
+While our system performed well, there is room for improvement, such as using BM25 for better ranking, query expansion to improve recall, and incorporating synonyms or domain-specific terms.

 Overall, this project gave us a hands-on understanding of **search algorithms, ranking strategies, and the real-world challenges of information retrieval**, making it a great learning experience.